F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vhost.rst

 * Option "builtin-net-driver" is incompatible with QEMU

   QEMU vhost net device start will fail if protocol feature is not negotiated.
-  DPDK virtio-user pmd can be the replacement of QEMU.
+  DPDK virtio-user PMD can be the replacement of QEMU.

 * Device start fails when enabling "builtin-net-driver" without memory pre-allocation

   The builtin example doesn't support dynamic memory allocation.
-When vhost backend enables "builtin-net-driver", "--socket-mem" option should be added at virtio-user pmd side as a startup item.
+When vhost backend enables "builtin-net-driver", "--socket-mem" option should be added at virtio-user PMD side as a startup item.